altaga/Lightsaver/README.md

 - Reading a VISA and Mastercard card are different at the code level.
   - [Read NFC Card Code](./LightsaverRN/src/screens/cardPayment/components/readCard.js)

-- At the Front End level it allows us to personalize the card and improve the user experience.
+- At the Front End level it allows us to personalize the card and improve user experience.

   <img src="https://i.ibb.co/Rcfxw8Z/image.png">